Portavita/portavita.github.io/_posts/2017-03-27-load-testing-webservices.markdown

 ...
 {% endhighlight %}

-You can more about validators on the website of [Gatling][gatling].
+You can read more about validators on the website of [Gatling][gatling].

 #### Conclusion
 In this article I've briefly discussed how we use [Gatling][gatling] at [Portavita][portavita].
 We're pretty happy with our decision to use Gatling for load testing.
 It's straightforward to use and provides us with details about the performance of the services we develop.